Use payment links when full checkout is too heavy

 - Track reminders and re-sends by link type.

-- Track support issues by token, chain, and buyer segment.
+- Track buyer questions by token, chain, and buyer segment.

 FAQ